03.12.2024 | Warsaw

 Talk Description

-This talk will briefly introduce the concept of Org Topologies, focusing on the innovative mapping idea that underpins the method.
-And then we’ll shift gears to explore the creation of elevated organization.
+This talk will briefly introduce the concept of Org Topologies, focusing on mapping current organizational design that provides radical transparency of the status quo.

-Join Alexey Krivitsky and Roland Flemm as they delve into these complex questions and provide insights on how to elevate your organization.
+Join Alexey Krivitsky and Roland Flemm to explore these complex questions and get insights on Strategic Agility for your organization.

 11:00-11:20